Methrat0n/spyrals.github.io/README.md

 #### To change an image's file's name
 First upload your image as aforementioned with the name wanted.
-If you have well followed this procedure, you ve noticed the old name of the image you're changing.
+If you have well followed this procedure, you've noticed the old name of the image you're changing.
 Keep the two names in mind.
-- Click on the file called " config.json "
+- Edit the file "config.prod.json" as describe in the texts section
 - CTRL-F the old name, switch it with the new one

 Commit after that.
 Don't forget to comment why you've done this for the well understanding of your teamates